unwarysage06/CMSC_447_Assignment1/README.md

  Then Click on School database in order to access the tables of the database:

+ If student database doesn't exist create a database named student(neccessary for the code to work)

  ![DataBase](images/Database.png)

  ## How to run the project(Step 2: Flask Installation)